Let's invest more here.

 - Direct Public Stock Offerings

-In 2015, with charitable support from BECU, we began work on a comprehensive Community Capital resource website to guide local businesses looking for community-based capital.
-It will cover each topic above in depth, and offer case studies, local and national resources, and examples of other businesses that have used these tools.
-The site will be live in April, 2016.
+With charitable support from BECU, we've launched a resource website to guide local businesses looking for community-based capital.
+It covers the topics above, offers case studies, local and national resources, and examples of businesses that have used these tools.
+It also features an event calendar for Seattle-area community capital happenings.
+The site is live and will continue to expand as we learn of more resources and expand this program area.

-If you would like more information, contact Erin Nelson.
+If you would like more information or have an event to post, contact Erin Nelson.